Our service now covers areas all across Canada

-You're looking at your kitchen cabinets thinking about how they're old and outdated but still intact.
-Maybe you aren’t quite ready to replace them because frames and doors are structurally sound, or a whole new cabinet renovation just isn't in your budget.
-Whatever the case, for a quick kitchen update, all those cabinets require is a fresh coat of paint!
+Are you looking at your kitchen cabinets thinking about how they're old and outdated but still intact?
+Maybe you aren’t quite ready to replace them because the frames and doors are structurally sound, or a whole new cabinet renovation just isn't in your budget.
+Whatever the case, for a quick kitchen update, all that cabinets require is a fresh coat of paint!

 Brush on a new coat of paint to give your cabinets a quick update!
 This simple DIY task requires a bit of patience and finesse but can be completed by almost any homeowner.
 Follow our straightforward steps and your kitchen cabinets will be looking fresh and current in no time!

-After removing all fixtures, label the doors, drawers and hardware!
-This step might seem like a waste of time, but in the end, you'll be thanking us!
+After removing all fixtures, label the doors, drawers, and hardware!
+This step may seem unnecessary, but in the end, you'll be thankful!
 Label each door with tape so you’ll know where they go when the job is finished.
-Use numbered labels, or pieces of masking tape stuck to the backside of each piece.
+Use numbered labels or pieces of masking tape stuck to the backside of each piece.

 Following the removal and labelling, you'll want to devote more time to prep the surface of your cabinets.
 This involves thoroughly cleaning, sanding and priming every inch of the surface.
 Cleaning the surface of the cabinets is a vital step, allowing for your new paint and primer to adhere properly.